 Search Engine Optimisation (SEO) SEO is all about discoverability on the internet and optimising websites to climb the Search Engine Results Pages (SERPS) so your business appears higher on the list of rankings on sites like Google and Bing.
-Although it may sound complicated, there are some simple steps you can take to improve SEO, which you can find out about in our guide for new site owners on theukdomain.uk/seotips Local SEO is great for retailers as it's all about targeting potential customers in your local area.
+Local SEO is great for retailers as it's all about targeting potential customers in your local area.
 For example, if you were to search for 'home interior shop' on Google, you should see a results page that not only responds to the keyword you typed in, but also tailors itself to your location.
 This can be excellent for businesses looking to target potential customers in their location.

+Email Marketing

-Simply furnishings: beautiful home accessories & gifts www.simplyfurnishings.uk Interior accessories for your home and at work.
-Stunning ornaments and furniture with FREE deliver.
-Call 0000 1111 2222 Accessories for your home www.foryourhome.uk Beautiful furniture and accessories for your home.
-Vintage and modern designs to make your home unique.
-Call 0000 1111 2222 Indias interiors www.indiasinteriors.uk Native indian designed products and accessories for your home.
-You can find some great tips on how to get started on theukdomain.uk/seotips Email Marketing Email marketing involves using email as a tool to communicate with your customers, directly emailing your target audience to promote your business and products.
-We would recommend you look for ways to encourage customers to sign up for emails, such as offering them a monthly newsletter of new products instore.
+Email marketing involves using email as a tool to communicate with your customers, directly emailing your target audience to promote your business and products.
+We would recommend you look for ways to encourage customers to sign up for emails, such as offering them a monthly newsletter of new products and services.
 Money saving offers or vouchers are often a successful way to get subscribers to an email database.

 You can use email marketing to: